mhightower83/WiFiPcap/README.md

 traffic volume is not too high, you can use the `-f "all"` option to pass all traffic and only use Wireshark's filter options.

 I have only tested in a Linux environment.
+It should be easy enough to adapt the script for Windows.

 Built with Arduino IDE 1.8.18 with ESP32 board add-on support.